 Adopting a low-carb diet can be an effective way to burn belly fat.
 As mentioned, excess refined carbohydrates can contribute to belly fat accumulation, so by limiting this and adopting a low-carb diet with plenty of healthy fats (unsaturated) you may get good results.
-This is supported by research.
+This is supported in research.

 A study published in the Journal of Nutrition in 2015 found that a low-carb, high-fat diet reduced more abdominal fat than a group who followed a low-fat, high-carb diet.
 This is because reducing carbohydrates increased insulin sensitivity and accelerated the burning of visceral belly fat.

 4.Check for Vitamin Deficiencies

 If you have a healthy diet and exercise regularly but still have stubborn belly fat that you can’t shift, you might have a vitamin deficiency.
 Vitamin D deficiency is linked to increased belly fat.
 This is because fat cells have vitamin D receptors.
 When vitamin D levels are low, your body can’t efficiently mobilize fat stores and more energy is stored as fat rather than burned for fuel, adding to fat mass.
 This excess fat is disproportionately stored around the abdomen.